-ASTALI became a full-time endeavor when Shannon moved to New York in the Fall of 2008.
-After establishing her brand for 3 years on the East Coast, she has returned "home" to Los Angeles to build on that momentum from sunny California.
-When she isn’t making jewelry, Shannon spends a great deal of time doting on her brood of chinchillas, trying to understand why they do what they do.
+ASTALI became a full-time endeavor when Shannon moved to New York in the Fall of 2008, officially launching in Spring of 2009.
+After establishing her brand for 3 years on the East Coast, she has returned "home" to Los Angeles to build on that momentum from sunny California ever since.

 She continues to re-purpose the objects she collects, finding inspiration equally at natural history museums and flea markets.